-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-However, with Sylvan’s study skills program in the Cleveland region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
+Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
+But with Sylvan's study skills program in the Cleveland region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
 These skills can make a lasting impact in the classroom, in college and in future careers.
-Get in touch with us today to learn more about how our tutoring experts in the Cleveland region can help your child fulfill goals and tackle any workload.
+Find out how our tutoring experts in the Cleveland region can help your son or daughter achieve goals and conquer any workload.

-You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
-Using a variety of study tips, tactics and strategies, our tutors in the Cleveland region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼
+While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
+Using a combination of study strategies, tactics and tips, our tutoring experts in the Cleveland region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 Achieving academic success is one thing, but there's more to succeeding at school than exams and assignments alone.
 This is the reason our study skills tutors in the Cleveland region consider the bigger picture.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 Our study skills program focuses on techniques for smarter studying, including:

 - Time management for effectively managing time and schoolwork.

 - Strategic planning for setting short-term and long term-goals.